 WebMD Rx is another useful feature of this app, as both you and the elderly person in your life can browse for more inexpensive medications and prescriptions.

-Additionally, the Drug Interaction Checker lets you or the senior check the medications they take to confirm that no drug combo is potentially dangerous.
+Additionally, the Drug Interaction Checker lets you or the senior check the prescription drugs and over the counter medications they take to confirm that no drug combo is potentially dangerous.

 This app is free and integral, as WebMD is one of the most trusted names in medicine.

-Heart Rate Monitor App (Health App For Seniors)
+6. Heart Rate Monitor App (Health Apps For Senior Citizens)

 If your senior feels their heart beating especially fast and they weren’t recently physically active, this can be a very scary scenario for them.
 Rather than stress about it and make it worse, though, they can open their Heart Rate Monitor App, a valuable health app from REPS.

-This free app asks the user to place their finger on the camera of their smartphone.
+This great option asks the user to place their finger on the camera of their smartphone.
 By keeping their finger in place for a moment, the app can pick up on the senior’s heart rate correctly.

-The Heart Rate Monitor App also doubles as a fitness app, as it syncs with Google Fit and even tracks how many calories the user burns hourly.
+The Heart Rate Monitor App also doubles as a fitness app, as it syncs with Google Fit to track physical activity and even tracks how many calories the user burns hourly.